 Keeping this in mind, it's important to take these studies with a grain of salt and remember that you can and will be able to interact in Arabic long before you're fluent.

 Realistic estimates in the field of linguistics have studied the number of hours really needed to learn a language like Arabic.
 The Common European Framework for Reference for Languages, for example, uses the "Guided Learning Hours" framework to measure the amount of classroom time total needed to reach a B2 (high intermediate) level.
 It assumes that for every one hour of classroom time, learners will spend two hours of independent study time.
 In the end, this equates to a total of between 1,000 and 1,200 hours.

 Let's take a look at this in several different scenarios:

-Scenario and the time needed to have an intermediate level of Arabic:
+Approximately 3 months to have an intermediate level of Arabic.

 This calculation neglects so many factors, however, and still isn't a very accurate way of determining how long it could take you to learn Arabic.